-Check out our Low Season Special under rates.
+Check out our Low Season Special rates from January 2020 till 30 June 2020.
 The Namibian Explorer offers all the main Namibian highlights in a two week holiday time frame.
 The tour starts with a visit to the Africat Foundation at Okonjima to meet and learn about Africa’s Big Cats.
 From here northwards to Etosha National Park for some concentrated game viewing, exiting the park we travel to Africat North and to a Himba village where you are brought into touch with some of Namibia’s ancient traditions before travelling to Twyfelfontein (UNESCO Heritage Site).
 From here we head towards Swakopmund on the Skeleton Coast which offers time for some adventure sport adrenaline.
 Our final destination is the Namib Desert where we spend two nights close to the awesome sand dunes at Sesriem and Sossusvlei, the world’s tallest dunes in the world’s oldest desert.

 This tour departs on selected Fridays from Windhoek.